adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -ip, --input-path
 -----------------
-Relative or absolute path to the folder with dos files.
+Relative or absolute path to the folder with PDOS files.

 .. code-block:: text

-    required
+    default : current directory (".")

 .. _rad-plot-dos_seedname:

 -s, --seedname
 --------------
-Prefix for output files containing PDOS(E).
+Prefix for input files with PDOS(E).

-In the case of Quantum Espresso-produced pdos it is the same as specified in the QE projwfc.x input file.
+In the case of Quantum Espresso-produced pdos it is the same as specified in the QE projwfc.x input file (filpdos).

-If it is not provided the script will try to detect it automatically in the :ref:`--input-path <rad-plot-dos_input-path>` folder.
+If it is not provided the script tries to detect it automatically in the
+:ref:`--input-path <rad-plot-dos_input-path>` folder.

 .. code-block:: text